21 Creating Good Charts

 Without rehearsing the information (repeating it over and over to yourself), the try it out task may have been challenging.
 Short term memory has a capacity of between 3 and 9 “bits” of information.

 In charts and graphs, short term memory is important because we need to be able to associate information from e.g. a key, legend, or caption with information plotted on the graph.
-As a result, if you try to plot more than ~6 categories of information, your reader will have to shift between the legend and the graph repeatedly, increasing the amount of cognitive labor required to digest the information in the chart.
+If you try to plot more than ~6 categories of information, your reader will have to shift between the legend and the graph repeatedly, increasing the amount of cognitive labor required to digest the information in the chart.

 Where possible, try to keep your legends to 6 or 7 characteristics.